fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-The most obvious example is to use `MonadWriter` for logging, or audit
+The most obvious example is to use `MonadTell` for logging, or audit reporting.
-reporting.
-Reusing `Meta` from our error reporting we could imagine creating a
+Reusing `Meta` from our error reporting we could imagine creating a log
-log structure like
+structure like

 {lang="text"}
 ~~~~~~~~